isurumadhushan24572/Used-Motor-Bike-Price-Recomendation/README.md

 1. **Data Collection**: Web scraping data from the Riyasewana website.
 2. **Data Preprocessing**: Cleaning and preparing the data for analysis.
 3. **Feature Engineering**: Selecting and encoding relevant features.
-4. **Model Training**: Using linear regression and Lasso regression models.
+4. **Model Training**: Using regression models.
+5. **HyperParameter Tuning**: Using GridSearchCV
-5. **Model Evaluation**: Assessing the performance of the models using metrics such as MSE, RMSE, R^2, and MAPE.
+6. **Model Evaluation**: Assessing the performance of the models using metrics such as MSE, RMSE, R^2, and MAPE.

 ## Used Models

 1. * Linear Regresion
-2. * Ridge Regresion
+2. * RandomForest Regresion
 3. * Lasso Regresion
+4. * DecisionTree Regression

 ## Contribution
 * Isuru Madhushan &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 24572 &nbsp;&nbsp;&nbsp; mkimrohana@students.nsbm.ac.lk